 - Manners are a precious commodity.
 People will make ridiculous offers, suggest you change your prices, or even order you to meet them in unusual places.

 - The marketplace is constantly evolving.
 New sites pop up all the time, and policies change on existing ones.
-Methods of payment fall in and out of favour (e.g. Google Wallet over PayPal), and major shakeups expand possibilities (the rise of crypto-currencies like Bitcoin or Dogecoin).
+Methods of payment fall in and out of favor (e.g. Google Wallet over PayPal), and major shakeups expand possibilities (the rise of cryptocurrencies like Bitcoin and Ethereum).

 So where does one begin?